maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_3.md

 ![image](https://maelfabien.github.io/assets/images/pred_9.png)

 Thanks to ICEs, we understand the impact of a feature on the value of the outcome for each individual instance, and we easily understand trends.
 However, the ICE curves only display one feature at a time, and we cannot plot the joint importance of 2 features for example.
-Partial dependence plots appear to overcome this issue.
+Partial dependence plots overcome this issue.

 ## 3. Partial dependence plots